suchjs/vp-suchjs/docs/en/field.md

 ## Special value generation

-Since the analog data of Suchjs is described in string format, how to distinguish between normal strings and data types and attributes becomes more important.
-The analog data types agreed in Suchjs all start with `:`.
-If you have a string starting with a real colon `:`, you don’t want to be parsed as the start character of the data type.
-At this time, you need to convert `:` The escape character will be removed from the generated string.
+Since the data mocking of Suchjs is described in string format, how to distinguish between normal strings and data types & attributes becomes important.
+The data types in Suchjs all start with `:`, If you have a normal string also starting with a colon `:`, now you need to convert `:` with escaped `\\`.
+The escape character will be removed from the generated string at last.
 Examples are as follows:

 ```javascript
 Such.as("\\:number"); // => ':number'